-Warning has been defined as the transmission of messages to individual, groups or populations which provide them with information about (1) the existence of danger and (2) what can be done to prevent, avoid, or minimize the danger.
-If we view warning as a process, it is possible to examine the happenings in the Colorado flood in terms of the various stages of the process.
-Williams suggests seven steps in the warning process and Adams divides warning into three stages (forecast, alert, confirmation).
-An integrated warning system performs three basic functions: evaluation of the threat, dissemination of the warnings, and response to those warnings.
+Warning has been defined as the transmission of messages to individuals, groups or populations which provide them with information about (1) the existence of danger and (2) what can be done to prevent, avoid, or minimize the danger.1 If we view warning as a process, it is possible to examine the happenings in the Colorado flood in terms of the various stages of the process.
+Williams suggests seven steps in the warning process and Adams2 divides warning into three stages (forecast, alert, and confirmation).